Faith Formation and Spirituality

 “Parents are the most influential agents of catechesis for their children...
 Their participation in the life of the parish—above all in the Sunday Eucharist—their willingness to evangelize and serve others, and their dedication to daily prayer demonstrate the authenticity of their profession of faith...
 The catechesis given by parents with the family precedes, accompanies, and enriches all other forms of catechesis.”

 The parish Faith Formation process is called WCC (Whole Community Catechesis).
 The WCC Faith Formation process brings parishioners together for intergenerational parish gatherings to explore aspects of our Catholic faith through prayer, presentations, intergenerational activities, age-specific learning sessions, and fellowship.

 In addition to WCC Gatherings, CFF (Children's Faith Formation: 3 years through grade 5), JYM (Junior Youth Ministry: grades 6 through 8) and TYM (Total Youth Ministry: grades 9 through 12) include weekly youth sessions, as well as service/stewardship opportunities, social activities, and retreats for these age groups.

 The parish also provides preparation for sacraments and assists parents in preparing their child for those peak moments on the faith journey—the sacraments of initiation: Baptism, Eucharist, Confirmation, as well other sacraments and special events.

-- For more information regarding CFF contact the Coordinator, Loraine Fetzer.
+For more information regarding any of these ministries, please contact the Coordinator.